dreadflopp/dreads_modlist_patches/README.md

 ## What to expect

-* Minimalistic survival mode with the mod The Frozen North which uses the same minimalistic and non-intrusive icons as the Creation Club Survival Mode.
+* Minimalistic survival mode with Creation Club Survival Mode or the mod The Frozen North which uses the same minimalistic and non-intrusive icons as the Creation Club Survival Mode does.
 * HD textures for landscapes, structures and buildings that keeps the vanilla look and feel.
 * HD textures for clutter, armors, weapons other items.
 * Bigger trees for a truly immersive forest.